webcane/readme-app/README.md

 ### Use Docker Compose
 Docker Compose is a tool that was developed to help define and share multi-container applications.

-1. build containers forfirst time
+1. build containers for first time
 `docker-compose build`

 1. start back-end and front-end together